super-heavy-milk/blog/content/about/index.md

 I recently got engaged, have two cats, and I'm trying to figure it out as I go along.

-Send me an email at me@tylerlawton.dev if you want to get in touch!
+Send me an email at me@tylerlawton.dev if you want to get in touch.